rhdtownsend/gyre/docs/source/user-guide/advanced-usage/tidal-forcing.rst

 files.
 One detail file is created for each partial potential evaluated, and the summary file collects together global data for all partial potentials across all :nml:group:`tide` namelist groups.
-The :nml_v:`id` output item can be used to determine which group a given response belongs to.
+The :ofile:field:`summary.id` and :ofile:field:`detail.id` output fields can be used to determine which group a given response belongs to.

 The following Python code demonstrates how the summary data might be used to evaluate the secular rates-of-change of orbital semi-major